Our Approach to Mentorship

 Critical Review

-Mentors provide structured feedback on written drafts, strengthening clarity, coherence, and the academic rigour of each scholar’s work.
+Mentors provide structured feedback to strengthen clarity, coherence, and academic rigour.

 Presentation Preparation